namu-labs-dev/Namu-Design-System/docs/blog/github-actions-workflow.en-US.md

 ## Other

-In the previous sections, we introduced many scenarios used by Ant Design.
+In the previous sections, we introduced many scenarios used by Namu Design.
 However, there are still some Jobs that haven't been specifically introduced.
 Here are some additional details to supplement that.

 ### IM notification